 - You start receiving calls from debt collectors about accounts that aren’t yours.

-What to do if you’ve been a victim of identity theft
+What to do if you are a victim of identity theft

 If you suspect you’ve been a victim of identity theft, it’s important to act quickly to help minimize the damage.
 Here are some steps you can take to get started.